 1 Introduction

-The medical technology industry has undergone significant digital transformation in recent years.
-Technologies such as artificial intelligence and the Internet of Things have become driving forces that are revolutionizing the way we develop and use medical devices.
-This digital revolution also has an impact on the area of quality management, especially in the context of medical devices.
+The medical technology industry has undergone a significant digital transformation in recent years.
+Technologies such as artificial intelligence and the Internet of Things have become driving forces revolutionizing how we develop and use medical devices.
+This digital shift also has implications for quality management, particularly in the context of medical devices.

-Every manufacturer of medical devices is legally obliged to implement, live and continuously maintain a compliant quality management system (QMS) in accordance with the requirements of EU Regulation 2017/745 (Medical Device Regulation, MDR) and ISO 13485.
-This QMS forms a crucial pillar to ensure both the safety and effectiveness of the products as well as compliance and adequate implementation of regulatory requirements and legal requirements.
+Every manufacturer of medical devices is legally obligated to implement, maintain, and continuously improve a compliant quality management system (QMS) in accordance with the requirements of EU Regulation 2017/745 (Medical Device Regulation, MDR) and ISO 13485.
+This QMS forms a crucial pillar for ensuring both the safety and efficacy of the products and compliance with regulatory requirements and legal provisions.

-In this digital era, designing a digital technology environment from our quality management system provides the opportunity to drive innovation, efficiency and sustainable improvements to workflows, including optimized efficiency, increased product quality and robust documentation and tracking capabilities.
+In this digital era, designing a digital technology environment from our quality management system offers the opportunity to drive innovation, efficiency and sustainable improvements to workflows, providing numerous benefits including optimized efficiency, increased product quality and robust documentation and traceability capabilities.

 2. Digitization of literature searches and clinical trials

-We successfully implemented the integration of digital technologies over two years ago in the area of literature searches for clinical assessment but also for clinical trials in accordance with Articles 62, 74 or 82 of the MDR.
+We successfully implemented the integration of digital technologies over two years ago in the area of literature searches for clinical evaluation as well as for clinical trials according to Articles 62, 74 or 82 of the MDR.

-Digital literature search enables thorough and efficient collection of relevant clinical data necessary to assess the safety and performance of a medical device.
+Digital literature searches enable a thorough and efficient collection of relevant clinical data necessary for assessing the safety and performance of a medical device.

 Fig. 1 Literature search in the center

-The literature search can sometimes be very time-consuming and tedious.
-As part of the digitization of the technical documentation, the clinical assessment and therefore in particular the literature search were digitized and the process was automated.
+Literature searches can sometimes be very time-consuming and lengthy.
+Therefore, as part of the digitization of technical documentation, clinical evaluation, and in particular the literature search, was also digitized and the process automated.

-Since medXteam focuses on clinical data, the focus is on literature searches.
-We implemented this process through our partner avasis as a certified Smart Expert Partner of Siemens Digital Industries Software in the areas of Teamcenter and Polarion.
+Since medXteam focuses primarily on clinical data, literature searches are central.
+We implemented this process through our partner avasis , a certified Smart Expert Partner of Siemens Digital Industries Software in the areas of Teamcenter and Polarion.

-Digitalization of clinical trials improves data collection, analysis and reporting, ultimately leading to more reliable results and more efficient processes.
-Through our EDC system from MaganaMed, we offer exactly that by implementing electronic CRFs (eCRF).
+Digitizing clinical trials improves data collection, analysis, and reporting, ultimately leading to more reliable results and more efficient processes.
+Our MaganaMed EDC system offers precisely this through the implementation of electronic clinical trial reports (eCRFs).

-With the close integration of the clinical trial (whether for approval, as part of the clinical evaluation, for the collection of product data after it has been placed on the market or as part of a DiGA study) with the process of literature search and thus with the clinical evaluation, digitalization is also essential Clinical trial documents such as: b.
+The close integration of clinical trials (whether for approval, within the framework of clinical evaluation, for the collection of product-specific data after market launch, or within the framework of a DiGA study) with the literature search process and thus with the clinical evaluation also necessitates the digitization of essential clinical trial documents such as...

 possible.

-These digital approaches have proven to be extremely valuable and set new standards for transparency, efficiency and accuracy.
-However, the influence of digitalization goes far beyond these areas.
-In a regulated environment such as that of medical technology, digitalization offers the opportunity to improve many aspects of quality management.
+These digital approaches have proven extremely valuable and are setting new standards for transparency, efficiency, and accuracy.
+However, the impact of digitalization extends far beyond these areas.
+In a regulated environment such as medical technology, digitalization offers the opportunity to improve just as many aspects of quality management.

 3. Digitalization in quality management